-• Ensure that the e-Privacy Regulation currently under discussion in the EU is adopted in alignment and coherence with the GDPR of the EU, protecting data whilst allowing for innovation, ensuring the same rules apply to the same services.
+- Ensure that the e-Privacy Regulation currently under discussion in the EU is adopted in alignment and coherence with the GDPR of the EU, protecting data whilst allowing for innovation, ensuring the same rules apply to the same services. - Ensure the Data Act and the Data Governance Act must reinforce certainty and trust for companies and citizens handling personal and non-personal data to avoid any negative impact on innovation and business.